Multilingual vs Crosslingual Retrieval of Fact-Checked Claims: A Tale of Two Approaches: Results and Discussion

 \subsection{Comparing Unsupervised and Supervised Approaches}

-Overall, by comparing the \textit{test} results for the unsupervised and supervised approaches obtained by the best shared model (i.e., \texttt{multilingual-e5-large}, see Table~\ref{tab:supervised_success_at_10}), we observe that in both the multilingual and crosslingual setups the best results in terms of S@10 score are obtained by using LLM-based re-ranking (0.8324 and 0.7283, respectively), while the second best approach is based on fine-tuning with negative examples sampled using the \texttt{similarity} strategy (0.8228 for the multilingual setup and 0.7076 for the crosslingual one).
-All other approaches follow these two, with plain unsupervised retrieval showing the worst results in both scenarios, namely obtaining a S@10 score of 0.7971 in the multilingual setup and a S@10 score of 0.6324 in the crosslingual setup.
-Cross-encoder re-ranking provides close performance to the \texttt{similarity} approach in the crosslingual setup (S@10 score of 0.7069), while it outperforms only the plain unsupervised retrieval approach in the multilingual setup (S@10 score of 0.8075), therefore being worse than the supervised approach using the \texttt{random} sampling strategy.
-As regards \texttt{paraphrase-multilingual-mpnet-base-v2}, results confirm that fine-tuning with \texttt{similarity}-sampled negatives is the best strategy in the supervised scenario (0.6320 and 0.5157 S@10 scores in the multilingual and crosslingual scenarios, respectively), but retrieval in an unsupervised fashion provides better performance (0.6416 and 0.5188), ranking after cross-encoder re-ranking (0.6796 and 0.5759).
+Overall, by comparing the \textit{test} results for the unsupervised and supervised approaches obtained by the best shared model (i.e., \texttt{multilingual-e5-large}, see Table~\ref{tab:supervised_mrr} and Table~\ref{tab:supervised_success_at_10} in Appendix~\ref{sec:appendix:additional}), we observe that in both the multilingual and crosslingual setups the best results in terms of MRR@10 score are obtained by using LLM-based re-ranking (0.8042 and 0.6140, respectively).
+This is confirmed also by S@10 performance, with 0.8324 and 0.7283 S@10 for the multilingual and crosslingual setups, respectively.
+The second best approach is cross-encoder re-ranking, which proves effective in producing better rankings than supervised approaches, especially in the crosslingual setup (0.5442 MRR@10).
+However, we observe that fine-tuning with negative examples sampled using the \texttt{similarity} strategy leads to better MRR@10 and S@10 performance than cross-encoder re-ranking in the multilingual setup (0.7768 MRR@10 and 0.8228 S@10, respectively).
+All other approaches follow these two, with plain unsupervised retrieval showing the worst (or the second worst) results in both scenarios, namely obtaining MRR@10 scores of 0.7475 in the multilingual setup and 0.4323 in the crosslingual setup, and S@10 scores of 0.7971 in the multilingual setup and 0.6324 in the crosslingual setup.
+As regards \texttt{paraphrase-multilingual-mpnet-base-v2}, results confirm that fine-tuning with \texttt{similarity}-sampled negatives is the best strategy in the supervised scenario (0.5537 and 0.3500 MRR@10 and 0.6320 and 0.5157 S@10 in multilingual and crosslingual settings, respectively), but retrieval in an unsupervised fashion provides better performance (0.5690 and 0.3547 MRR@10 and 0.6416 and 0.5188 S@10), ranking after cross-encoder re-ranking (0.6485 and 0.4482 MRR@10 and 0.6796 and 0.5779 S@10).
 We speculate that this could be due to the small parameter size of this model, which could limit the learning of nuanced patterns from negative and positive pairs.

 Moreover, in both unsupervised and supervised approaches, we observe a notable difference in the contribution of re-ranking and negative sampling, with a much more significant benefit in the crosslingual context.
 This shared pattern highlights the specificity of the crosslingual context and will be the subject of further investigation.